gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 }
 ```

-That state object can then be retrieved and modified by the code that implements another of the service contract’s operations.
+That state object can then be retrieved and modified by the code that implements another of the service contract's operations.

 ```csharp
 void ITradingService.AddTrade(Trade trade)